-On October 24, 2018, Cresco entered into a definitive agreement to merge a subsidiary with and into GSC, the parent entity of Valley Ag, for consideration consistent of cash, equity, and contingent consideration based upon the achievement or occurrence of certain milestones or events.
+On October 8, 2019, the Company closed the acquisition of GSC, the parent entity of Valley Ag, for consideration consistent of cash, deferred consideration, equity, and contingent consideration based upon the achievement or occurrence of certain milestones or events, all totaling \$129,574 thousand.
 Valley Ag is one of the ten holders of a vertically integrated license from NYSDOH allowing for the cultivation and processing of medical cannabis as well as the establishment of four medical cannabis dispensaries in the state of New York.
-To date, Valley Ag has four dispensaries and a processing facility open and operational.
-Valley Ag has successful renewed their initial licenses and all licenses are, as of the date hereof, active with the State of New York.
-On August 8, 2019, the Company announced that it received regulatory approval for the acquisition of 100% of the membership interests of Gloucester via a merger between Gloucester and an indirect subsidiary of Cresco Labs.
-The acquisition closed on October 8, 2019.
+To date, Valley Ag has four (4) dispensaries and a processing facility open and operational.
+Valley Ag has successfully renewed their initial licenses and all licenses are, as of the date hereof, active with the State of New York.

-Through the aforementioned agreements and regulatory approval, Cresco will have a cultivation and manufacturing facility within the state of New York, as well as four (4) dispensary locations strategically located across the state.
+Through the aforementioned agreements and regulatory approval, Cresco now has a cultivation and manufacturing facility within the state of New York, as well as four (4) dispensary locations strategically located across the state.